-Select an injector in the injector table to edit it.
-You can select multiple injectors by using Shift+click, or Ctrl+click for non-adjacent items.
-The buttons along the top of this section provide the following options:
+Ctrl+click for non-adjacent items.
+The buttons in this section provide the following options:

-- Refresh VM status only: If this option is checked, then clicking Refresh selected will only discover the status of the VM, not whether the injector software is currently running.
-This is useful in case you know that the injector software isn't configured correctly but you still want to check the status of the VM.
+Refresh VM status only: If this option is checked, then clicking Refresh selected discovers the status of the VM, not whether the injector software is currently running.
+This is useful when the injector software isn't configured correctly but you still want to check the status of the VM.

-- Select none: Clears all selected injectors in the list.
+Select none: Clears all selected injectors from the list.

-- Find/Add Existing Cloud Virtual Machine(s): Use this button to open the Find/Add Existing Cloud Virtual Machine(s) dialog box.
+Find/Add Existing Cloud Virtual Machine(s): Opens the Find/Add Existing Cloud Virtual Machine(s) dialog box.

-- Add (+): Use this button to open the Create cloud injector(s) dialog box.
+Add (+): Opens the Create cloud injector(s) dialog box.
 See Creating Injector Virtual Machines for further information.

-- Edit injector: Use this button to open the Edit virtual machine name dialog box.
-Note that this button is active only if a single injector is selected; you can't edit multiple injectors at once.
+Edit injector: Opens the Edit virtual machine name dialog box.
+This button is only active when a single injector is selected.
+You can't edit multiple injectors at once.
 Remember that injector names must be unique.
 If you attempt to change to a name that already exists in the current injector family or another family in the project, an error message prevents the action from being completed.

-- Delete (X): Use this button to delete injectors from the family.
-This option can be used on multiple items.
-Note that this action requires confirmation.
+Delete (X): Deletes injectors from the family.
+This option can be used on multiple items and requires confirmation.
 The confirmation screen also gives you the option to delete the VM from your cloud environment.
-If you select this check box, the VM will be terminated, which means you won't be able to start it again later; you would have to create a new VM to take its place.
+If you select this checkbox, the VM will be terminated, which means you won't be able to start it again later.

 Beneath the injectors list, there are three additional buttons:

-- Start: Use this button to start an instance in your cloud environment.
+- Start: Starts an instance in your cloud environment.

-- Reboot: Use this button to reboot a running instance; if you use this button on an instance that isn't running, it acts the same as if you'd clicked Start.
+- Reboot: Reboots a running instance.
+If you use this button on an instance that isn't running, it is started instead.

 All three of these buttons can be used with multiple instances at once.